bkono/kono.sh/content/post/dnsmasq.md

 ```
 Then lets quickly make the file:
 ```
-sudo tee /etc/resolver/bspot.dev >/dev/null <<EOF
+sudo tee /etc/resolver/coolwebsite.dev >/dev/null <<EOF
 nameserver 127.0.0.1
 EOF
 ```
-This file tells OSX to ask our local dns server for any domain in bspot.dev.
+This file tells OSX to ask our local dns server for any domain in coolwebsite.dev.
 We should do a quick test make sure all this works:
 ```
 ping -c 1 www.google.com
 ```
-This verifies we didn't break our original DNS, if you see something like:
+This verifies we didn't break our original DNS.
+You're good to go if you see something like:
 ```
 PING www.google.com (74.125.20.105): 56 data bytes
 64 bytes from 74.125.20.105: icmp_seq=0 ttl=45 time=34.782 ms
 ```
 Now we should test something new:
 ```
-ping -c 1 this.will.go.to.my.bspot.dev
+ping -c 1 this.will.go.to.my.coolwebsite.dev
 ```
 Success will loook similar to:
 ```
-PING this.will.go.to.my.bspot.dev (192.168.59.103): 56 data bytes
+PING this.will.go.to.my.coolwebsite.dev (192.168.59.103): 56 data bytes
 64 bytes from 192.168.59.103: icmp_seq=0 ttl=64 time=2.973 ms
 ```
 If you configured that for local host you should see 127.0.0.1 instead of the